10dot/live_visual/README.md

 Reqirements:
  - ruby-processing gem
- - functioning opengl (glxgears worksing in Linux)
+ - functioning opengl (glxgears working in Linux)
  - Soundflower or similar audio redirection software to work with audio other than Line-In

 Requirements for Xbox360-controlled camera: